 The Safety Management Suit (er, Suite)

-We’ve spruced up our existing DQF jacket and have greatly simplify the Annual MVR process.
+We’ve spruced up our existing DQF jacket and have greatly simplified the Annual MVR process.
 Now you can send a digital Certification of Violations to your drivers, order MVRs in Bulk based on custom filters (e.g. Anniversary Date), and gain access to a new Annual MVR report that allows you to see where in the process each of your drivers are, and which documents still need to be reviewed and countersigned.
-Our new DQF control center also allows you to configure your missing/expired documents alerts to anybody in your company (including drivers), and includes a Document Uploader service to help you capture required driver files (CDL, SSN Card, TWIC Card, etc.).
+Our new DQF control center also allows you to configure your missing/expired documents alerts to anybody in your company (including drivers), and includes a Document Uploader service to help you capture required driver CDL.

 Driver Management (the waistcoat):